openstack/training-guides/doc/upstream-training/source/website/index.rst

 Archive of additional training activities
 -----------------------------------------

-.. note:: Activities listed here are not realised at every Upstream training.
+.. note:: Activities listed here are not realized at every Upstream training.

 * `Lego applied to Free Software contributions
   <archive-training-agile-for-contributors.html>`_